 Rare complications include cardiac tamponade and airway obstruction.

 Adult worms may be passed through the anus or through the mouth while vomiting.

 Pulmonary manifestations occur 5-26 days following ingestion of viable eggs.

-Ascaris pneumonia may develop and consists of migratory, transient, localised intra-alveolar inflammatory reactions.
+Ascaris pneumonia may develop and consists of migratory, transient, localized intra-alveolar inflammatory reactions.

 Pulmonary ascariasis is the most common cause of Loeffler syndrome, which is characterized by fever, cough, sputum, asthma, eosinophilia, and infiltrates seen at chest radiography.

 The Ascaris lumbricoides adult worm is typically 15-30 cm long and 3-6 mm thick.
 Humans are permanent hosts.

 The life cycle begins when embryonated eggs, shed by the adult worm, are passed in the feces of an infected individual.
 Eggs can then contaminate soil, water, or even food.